Choosing to pursue a college degree is an important decision.

 Code of Conduct for Student Loans

-In compliance with the 2008 Higher Education Opportunity Act, Otterbein University follows a Code of Conduct by which all loan programs directly administered by the Financial Aid Office adheres.
+In compliance with the 2008 Higher Education Opportunity Act, Otterbein University follows a Code of Conduct by which all loan programs directly administered by the Office of Financial Aid adheres.
 More information is available here.

 Otterbein's campus annual security report can be found here.
 This report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Otterbein and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault and other matters.